TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 * For tarp choose old fashion, rather than new lightweight( next year micro plastic )

 #### Catering
-* Alufoil over plastic when catering.
+* Glass or alufoil over plastic when catering.
 * Require real utensils, demand there be no plastic.

 ## Challenges